PCrnjak/Faze4-Robotic-arm/docs/Electronics_PCB.rst

 .. meta::
    :description lang=en: info about Electronics and PCB.

-All electronics can also be bought from ebay and similar sites.
-I used cheap stepper drivers from ebay but you can buy any stepper driver that can supply enough current for the steppers.
+All electronics can also be bought from eBay and similar sites.
+I used cheap stepper drivers from eBay but you can buy any stepper driver that can supply enough current for the steppers.

 Check how i wired my arm in this file: FAZE4 Robotic arm electronics setup.pdf on github page: https://github.com/PCrnjak/Faze4-Robotic-arm  (These instructions are for V1 version of board that is not recommended)

 ..
 Tip::

-   From experience i found out that cheaper stepper drivers tend to make more noise, so if you want quiet robot arm buy more expensive drivers.
+   From experience, i found out that cheaper stepper drivers tend to make more noise, so if you want a quiet robot arm buy more expensive drivers.
 I found ones from stepperonline good.

  Faze4 distribution PCB V2
 --------